Pfc. Field McLeod Reed Jr.

 On December 12, 1942, Jack

-on runways at Nichols Field.
+a runway at Nichols Field.
 They were

-housed at the Pasay School in eighteen
+housed in eighteen rooms at the Pasay School,

 floor.
 Their food was the scraps from the